alelievr/Modern-Rendering-Introduction/Bindless.md

 }
 ```

-Note that the slot index in this example is gone from the register declaration, this is because the whole space is used to store textures and the same is true for the sampler array.
-This is great because it allows to get rid of the number of resources bound to a shader limitation we had previously.
+Note that the slot index in this example is omitted from the register declaration.
+This is because the entire space is used to store textures, and the same applies to the sampler array.
+This approach is advantageous because it eliminates the limitation on the number of resources that can be bound to a shader, which we had previously.

-The indices are sent over in a constant buffer, which is patched directly from the CPU using a [push constant](https://vkguide.dev/docs/chapter-3/push_constants/) / [root constant](https://learn.microsoft.com/en-us/windows/win32/direct3d12/using-constants-directly-in-the-root-signature), these updates are very fast compared to other ways of uploading data to the GPU so it's okay to use inside the render loop.
+The indices are sent in a constant buffer, which is patched directly from the CPU using a [push constant](https://vkguide.dev/docs/chapter-3/push_constants/) or a [root constant](https://learn.microsoft.com/en-us/windows/win32/direct3d12/using-constants-directly-in-the-root-signature).
+These updates are very fast compared to other methods of uploading data to the GPU, making them suitable for use within the render loop.

-Now if we look at the new render loop, it'd be something like this using indices in arrays instead of manually passing each resource to the shader/material.
+Now, if we examine the updated render loop, it would look something like this, using indices in arrays instead of manually passing each resource to the shader or material.

 ```c++
 // Bind global descriptor tables containing textures, samplers, and buffers